The American Republic will endure, until politicians realize they can bribe the people with their own money.

 (but he could have said it)

 I use this web site to record information, most of it about using plain text, the Windows command line, and Windows 10, for my own use.
-You may find some of it useful.
-If so, you have my permission to use any of my original work (although most of the information comes from other web sites).
+If you find some of it useful, you have my permission to use any of my original work (although most of the information comes from other web sites).
 If you do use my information, please include a link to my site.
 Newer posts are nearer the top of the list, although there are a few "sticky" posts at the top.
 Send any feedback to the email address at the bottom of each page.

 This is an update to the post below entitled Notes and Posts.
 Since that post was written, I had some problems with reliable syncing with SimpleNote.
 I still write my notes with ResophNotes, but now the text files are kept in Dropbox, which provides both backup and syncing.
 Posted: 2015-05-12 18:48

 I have a short tutorial about Markdown on this site.
 It's about 10 screens of information with a comfortable layout with lots of whitespace.
 I thought it was a relatively complete description of Markdown.
 Now I find a McSparky book on Markdown that has 130 pages (!) and 27 screencasts to discuss Markdown and how to use it.
 How do you write that much about a tool as simple and straight forward as Markdown?
 I don't know yet and haven't decided if I'll spend the $10 to find out.
 But it comes highly recommended.
 My curiosity may get the best of me.
 Posted: 2015-01-29 17:34